AnyChart/docs.anychart.com/Quick_Start/Quick_Start.md

 ## The result

-###See the result
+### See the result

 After all these steps you should have the following result.
-You can launch and explore this example further {pg:/docs/samples/quick_start_pie-plain}here{pg}.
+Launch and explore {pg:/docs/samples/quick\_start\_pie-plain}basic AnyChart chart{pg} or see and launch it below:

 {sample}quick\_start\_pie{sample}